LSWR T7 class: Design features

-Throughout locomotive history, this type of layout with independent uncoupled trains of driving wheels mounted on a common rigid chassis has been repeatedly tried with various aims in mind (the best-known more recent example is the Duplex locomotive).

-Aims

-In the case of Drummond, the main motive appears to have been to obtain maximum grate area in a period where low-pitched boilers were the norm and the firebox had to be set low between the frames.
-This limited the width of the grate whilst its length depended on the distance between the coupled axles minus the throw of eventual inside cranks; at the same time there was a reluctance to make the coupling rods too long due to concern about material resistance, for a broken coupling rod flailing away under a locomotive could wreak tremendous havoc.
-One way out of the impasse was to eliminate the coupling rods altogether and to have two independent pairs of driving wheels each pair driven by its own cylinders.
+Throughout locomotive history, the layout of uncoupled driving wheels mounted on a shared rigid frame was repeatedly tried with various aims (the best-known example being the duplex locomotive).
+Drummond's motive appears to have been obtaining the largest grate area at a time where low-pitched boilers were the norm with the firebox low between the wheels.
+This limited the grate's width whilst its length depended on the coupled wheelbase minus the throw of eventual inside cranks.
+As well, there was reluctance to have longer coupling rods over concerns material material resistance, since a broken coupling rod could hit the locomotive or trackside objects.
+One way to resolve this was removing the coupling rods and having two independent pairs of driving wheels driven by separate cylinders.

 Earlier experiments

-The first engineer known to have adopted this solution was Francis Webb, followed by Alfred de Glehn in France who initially combined divided drive and independent driving axles, finally opting solely for the former whilst coupling the driving wheels.
-The aforementioned engineers locomotives were compounds and the layout was also a way of separating high-pressure from low-pressure drive trains.
+The first engineer known to have tried this was Francis Webb, followed by Alfred de Glehn in France who initially combined divided drive and independent driving axles, finally opting solely for the former with connected driving axles.
+Both designers' locomotives were compounds, the layout also separating the high-pressure from low-pressure drive trains.